simonborer/OCAS-usability-testing/readme.md

 ### Scope

 We will be collecting data from observing and recording sessions with on-site users.
-We will be testing the English language version of the form in the latest version of Chrome, on Windows desktop computers, along with a control group using a recent [Android][1] handheld device.
+We will be testing the English language version of the form in the latest version of Chrome, on Windows desktop computers, along with a control group using a recent Android<sup><a href="footnote1">1</a></sup> handheld device.
 We will provide data from a control group using keyboard-only navigation.

-[We may provide an automated accessibility report][2].
+We <em>may</em> provide an automated accessibility report<sup><a href="footnote2">2</a></sup>.

-Some form submission data will, by necessity, need to be fictional, but our hope is to encourage participants to use [as much of their own data as they are comfortable with][3], so as to increase the realism of time-to-completion.
+Some form submission data will, by necessity, need to be fictional, but our hope is to encourage participants to use as much of their own data as they are comfortable with<sup><a href="footnote3">3</a></sup>, so as to increase the realism of time-to-completion.

 ## Methods